yoember/yoember.github.io/index.md

     }); {% endraw %}
 ```

 You can check your app, the button will be disabled by default.
+We want to add some logic around this feature.
+We have to learn a couple of new Ember.js features for that.

 #### Computed Properties and Observers